divbzero/divbzero/_posts/2017-12-20-gop-tax-bill.md

 tags: government tax data
 ---

-After months of back and forth we finally have a full GOP tax bill on the table — reconciled between House and Senate and ready for a final vote.

-Putting aside corporations for now, how would the GOP tax bill impact what taxpayers pay in **personal** income tax?
+What will be the actual impact of the GOP tax bill on what taxpayers owe?

-> **tl;dr** If your rich and married — you're in luck!
+The charts below show the *personal income tax* you’ll pay depending on your filing status and income — assuming that you have no children or other dependents and take the standard deduction.

 <link rel="stylesheet" href="/taxman/nv.d3.css">